 — Williamsburg Shomrim (@WspuShomrim) November 4, 2018

-These incidents in North Brooklyn follow on the heels of graffiti hate crimes also targeting the Jewish community.
+These recent incidents in follow on the heels of graffiti hate crimes also targeting the Jewish community in Brooklyn.

 Police arrested a man allegedly behind the anti-Semitic graffiti scrawled on the Union Temple in Prospect Heights last week.
 James Polite, 26, was charged with criminal mischief, a hate crime, and making graffiti, police confirmed.

 The messages ranged from “Hitler,” “Jew better be ready,” “End is now,” to “Die, Jew Rats, we are here, ” police said, and the actions caused the cancellation of a political event to be hosted by Ilana Glazer, of “Broad City” fame.